James Shaw (wide receiver)

-James Napoleon Shaw (born February 27, 1989) is a former American football wide receiver who is currently a free agent.
+James Napoleon Shaw (born February 27, 1989) is an American former professional football wide receiver.
 Shaw played college football at Jacksonville State University.
-He has been a member of the Carolina Panthers, Pittsburgh Power, Pittsburgh Steelers, San Jose Sabercats and Portland Steel.
+He was a member of the Carolina Panthers, Pittsburgh Power, Pittsburgh Steelers, San Jose SaberCats and Portland Steel.

-Early years
+Early life

 Shaw lettered in football and basketball at St. Clair County High School in Odenville, Alabama.
 He recorded over 750 rushing yards, 250 receiving yards, nine touchdowns and registered 105 tackles on defense as a senior.
 He was named All-County as a running back and linebacker in 2006.
-Shaw was also named the St. Clair County Player of the Year and helped the Fighting Saints to a 9-3 record as a junior.
+Shaw was also named the St. Clair County Player of the Year and helped the Fighting Saints to a 9–3 record as a junior.
 He was named to the All-Tournament team during the County Championships in basketball.

 College career

 Shaw played for the Jacksonville State Gamecocks from 2008 to 2011.
 He was redshirted in 2007.

 Professional career

-Shaw was rated the 264th best wide receiver in the 2012 NFL Draft by NFLDraftScout.com.
+Shaw was rated the 264th best wide receiver in the 2012 NFL draft by NFLDraftScout.com.